NDLEA nabs transborder drug trafficker in Sokoto with N1bn worth of cocaine – The Sun Nigeria

 From Godwin Tsa, Abuja

-Operatives of the National Drug Law Enforcement Agency (NDLEA), has nabbed a transborder drug trafficker, 36-year-old Nkem Timothy, alias Auwalu Audu in Sokoto State.
+Operatives of the National Drug Law Enforcement Agency (NDLEA), has nabbed a transborder drug trafficker, 36-year-old Nkem Timothy, (aka Auwalu Audu) in Sokoto State.

-He was picked while trying to cross to Algeria through the Niger Republic with 62 wraps of substance suspected to be cocaine weighing 1.550kg, which has an estimated street value of about N1billion.
+He was picked while trying to cross to Algeria through the Niger Republic with 62 wraps of substance suspected to be cocaine weighing 1.550kg, with estimated street value of about N1billion.

-Meanwhile, the Adamawa state Command of the Agency has also arrested one Umar Mohammed with 82 blocks of compressed cannabis sativa weighing 70kg at Lafiya Lamurde area of Adamawa state.
+Meanwhile, the Adamawa state Command of the Agency has also arrested Umar Mohammed, with 82 blocks of compressed cannabis sativa weighing 70kg at Lafiya Lamurde area of Adamawa state.

 In his reaction to the seizures, Chairman/Chief Executive of the NDLEA, Brig.
-General Mohamed Buba Marwa (Retd) has commended the two Commands and charged them to remain vigilant and ensure no illict drug goes in or out of their areas of responsibility.
+General Mohamed Buba Marwa (retd) has commended the two Commands and charged them to remain vigilant and ensure no illicit drug goes in or out of their areas of responsibility.

 Leave a Reply